-The famous recipe for vegan cinnamon rolls that can absolutely hold their own against any non-vegan version.
+Here is the famous recipe for vegan cinnamon rolls that can absolutely hold their own against any non vegan version.
 People are always asking me for the recipe!

 Easy Vegan Cinnamon Rolls

-I’ve served them so many times over the years to both vegans and non-vegans, and people always go crazy for them!
+I’ve served the cinnamon buns so many times over the years to both vegans and non vegans.
+People always go crazy for them!

-As long as you’re good with that (who wouldn’t be good with that?????!!), let’s proceed!
+As long as you’re good with that (Who wouldn’t be good with that?), let’s proceed.

-You May Also Like: Overnight Oats– 15 NEW Flavors
+You may also like: Overnight Oats– 15 NEW Flavors

-(I see you, Cauliflower Chocolate Cake.)
+(I see you, Avocado Chocolate Mousse.)

-In fact, many big brands of cinnamon rolls are accidentally vegan already, including Annie’s, Immaculate Baking, and Trader Joes (both their regular and pumpkin rolls are actually vegan!).
+In fact, many big brands of packaged cinnamon rolls are accidentally vegan already, including Annie’s, Immaculate Baking, and Trader Joes (both their regular and pumpkin rolls are actually vegan!).

 Even Pillsbury and Kroger cinnamon rolls don’t contain eggs.
 The Pillsbury cinnamon rolls are not vegan because they do contain milk products, but their original crescent rolls are vegan and could easily be turned into cinnamon rolls.

 No Butter, No Eggs, No Corn Syrup

-Low carb recipes are great and all (seriously, this Keto Cheesecake is amazing), but there’s just something about a hot-from-the-oven soft and fluffy homemade cinnamon roll, covered in cream cheese frosting, in all its carb-filled glory.
+Low carb recipes are great and all (seriously, this Keto Cheesecake is amazing), but there’s just something about a hot-from-the-oven soft and fluffy homemade cinnamon roll, covered in cream cheese frosting, in all its carb filled glory.

-Don’t worry, these are still much healthier than Cinnabon and yet completely satisfy even the most fervent cinnamon roll cravings!
+Don’t worry, these are still much healthier than Cinnabon and yet completely satisfy even the most fervent cinnamon roll cravings.

-There’s also no need for a stand mixer or bread machine.
-While most of my recipes do include gluten free options, I haven’t yet tried these rolls with a gluten free flour such as oat flour, almond flour, or gluten free all purpose (gluten feeds yeast).
+There is also no need for a stand mixer or bread machine.
+While most of my recipes do include gluten free options, I haven’t yet tried these rolls with a gluten free flour such as oat flour, almond flour, or gluten free all purpose flour (gluten feeds yeast).

-Trending Right Now: Applesauce Muffins
+Trending recipe: Applesauce Muffins

-3 Tricks To Make The Best Cinnamon Rolls
+How to Make the Best Cinnamon Rolls

 Trick 1: Make the dough super thin